iiif-prezi/osullivan/README.md

 canvas = IIIF::Presentation::Canvas.new('@id' => 'http://example.com/canvas')
 puts canvas.to_json(pretty: true)

-> A(n) width is required for each IIIF::Presentation::Canvas (IIIF::Presentation::MissingRequiredKeyError)
+> The key width is required for each IIIF::Presentation::Canvas (IIIF::Presentation::MissingRequiredKeyError)
 ```

 but you can skip this validation by adding `force: true`: